QiuYukang/5G-LENA/README.md

 Otherwise, you will get a warning at configuration time and/or an error message during compilation or execution.

-## Using the NR V2X development version
+## Downloading the NR V2X development version

 ### 1. Download ns-3 with extensions for V2X: